matthewwen/MWENCLUBHOUSE/README.md

 ## Code Snippet List
 ```
 |- cmake             [directory complining C code to work with GoLang Application]
 |- jwt               [JWT Token Authorization written in C to be used in Conjunction with GoLang Server]
 |- urlhandler        [GoLang Code to handle url links via map + linked list]
 |- aws               [GoLang Code to retrieve data from AWS DynamoDB]
+|- mwenclubhouse-sdk [GoLang Code from the actual mwenclubhouse-sdk from GitLab]
 ```

 ## Project Overview